eunices/eunices.github.io/_portfolio/portfolio-3.md

 In general, these are the skills I've picked up during my time doing research.
 See [my ResearchGate](https://www.researchgate.net/profile/Eunice_Soh2/research) for more publication/ report outputs.

-For undergraduate days, this includes 1) mapping and analyses using Geographical Information Systems [GIS], 2) generic identification of ants in Asia, 3) species identification of *Megachile* in Singapore.
+While doing my undergraduate studies, research included 1) mapping and analyses using Geographical Information Systems [GIS], 2) community ecology and generic identification of ants in Asia, 3) natural history and species identification of *Megachile* in Singapore.

-For MSc, I mainly focused on data analysis skills (see below for more info.).
-I will update this in more detail in the future.
+For MSc, I mainly focused on cleaning complex data and analysing data using statistical methods (see below for more info.).
+I also did coursework on Theoretical Biology (by Assoc Prof Ryan Chisholm and Assoc Prof Timothy Saunders) as well as Population Genomics and Phylogenomics (by Assoc Prof Frank Rheindt), while auditing a course on Linear Algebra by the Department of Mathematics.

 ## Undergraduate research themes